Dansk-Golf-Union/dgu-integration/docs/integration-guide.md

 To get couses look up "Ocean View Golf Club DGU" as they have the most courses in the test database

+Alternatively "DGU Test Club A II" which also have courses.